Announcement: new independent chair of the PCPB appointed

 The Partnership of Counselling and Psychotherapy Bodies (PCPB) is pleased to announce the appointment of Prof Adam Boddison OBE as its new independent chair.

-Prof Adam Boddison OBE siting at a desk and smiling
+Adam Boddison is sat at a desk smiling

 Adam brings a wealth of leadership experience from across education, professional practice, regulation and public service.
 He has served as CEO of the Association for Project Management (APM), the chartered membership organisation for the project profession, since 2021, following his tenure as CEO of the National Association for Special Educational Needs (nasen) from 2016 to 2021.
 His career reflects a deep commitment to inclusive, evidence‑informed practice and the safeguarding of service users.